acorg/2018-cambridge-python-course/README.md

 parts to understand - let's not get hung up on too many of them.
 The idea is to get you programming and then give a broad sweep of what's possible.

-Turn you into someone who, when faced with a data problem, thinks "I can write a quick script to solve that problem".
+Get you "over the hump" and turn you into someone who, when faced with a data problem, thinks "I can write a quick script to solve that problem".
 And then does!

 ## General comments on programming

 We're all piecemeal in our knowledge because this is not our job.
-That's good.
+That's ok.
 It means within a short amount of time of starting you will know things that (more experienced) others will not, and that, in reverse, people who overall know much less than you will know more about some aspects than you do. = don't be arrogant, help one another.